Owner | CEO

 In 2016, the company unveiled its state-of-the-art headquarters complete with 32,000 square feet of hangar space and 19,000 square feet of office space.
 In 2017, Hillsboro Aviation received the Varco Pruden Hall of Fame “Best of Category” award for transportation in recognition of excellence in design, quality of construction, and green sustainability.

 Today, the company offers complete helicopter and airplane services comprised of five divisions: contract & charter, aircraft sales & management, service center, FBO, and parts sales.
-Serving domestic and international markets in the government, commercial, and private sectors and operates a fleet of turbine helicopters and airplanes for a diverse group of missions for both private and public sectors.
-It operates out of its award-winning headquarters at the Portland-Hillsboro Airport.
+Serving domestic and international markets in the government, commercial, and private sectors, it operates a fleet of turbine helicopters and airplanes for a diverse group of missions out of its award-winning headquarters at the Portland-Hillsboro Airport.

 Lyons continues to serve as owner and CEO of Hillsboro Aviation.
-He has held positions as Chairman of the Board for Helicopter Association International; Foundation Board Member for Portland Community College; Board Member for Hillsboro Aero Academy; and owner of Lyons Aircraft Leasing and Lyons Properties.
+He has held positions as Chairman of the Board for Helicopter Association International; Board Member for Portland Community College Foundation; Board Member for Hillsboro Aero Academy; and owner of Lyons Aircraft Leasing and Lyons Properties.

 Max is an avid traveler, pilot, and family man.
-When not at work, you can find him flying his 1953 Beaver or his Lockwood Aircam in the San Juan Islands, fixing up his 1938 Indian, and spending time with his wife of 36 years, daughters, and Australian shepherd, Quinn.
+When not at work, you can find him flying his 1953 Beaver or his Lockwood Aircam in the San Juan Islands, fixing up his 1938 Indian, and spending time with his wife, Carol, of 36 years, daughters, and Australian shepherd, Quinn.